MaxiGto/User-App-Frontend/README.md

 They are used to manage the user interface, authentication and user states respectively.

+## Configuration

+You can find and edit the configuration in .env files located in the root directory

 ## Extra documentation

 More documentation (written using JSDoc) can be found in the source code.